Dal Paratha, Yellow Moong Dal Paratha

 - Clean, wash and soak the yellow moong dal in enough water in a deep bowl for 15 minutes.
 Drain well.

-- Combine the drained yellow moong dal and ¾ cup of water in a broad non-stick pan and mix well.
-Cover with a lid and cook on a medium flame for 8 to 10 minutes or till the water has evaporated, while stirring occasionally.
+- Combine the drained yellow moong dal and 1 cup of water in a broad non-stick pan and mix well.
+Cover with a lid and cook on a medium flame for 6 to 8 minutes or till the water has evaporated, while stirring occasionally.
 Keep aside.

 - Heat the oil in a broad non-stick pan and add the cumin seeds.

-- When the seeds crackle, add the asafoetida, cooked dal, turmeric powder, chilli powder, coriander-cumin seeds powder and salt and sauté on a medium flame for 1 to 2 minutes.
+- When the seeds crackle, add the asafoetida, cooked dal, turmeric powder, chilli powder, coriander-cumin seeds powder and salt and ½ cup of water, mix well cover with a lid and cook on a medium flame for 3 to 4 minutes, while stirring occasionally.

 - Allow the mixture to cool completely and divide it into 8 equal portions.
 Keep aside.